 - The obstacles such as being tired, bored and or lazy are opportunities to practice kindness, dedication, persistence, confidence and acceptance.
 Don’t give up too easily but don’t try too hard.
 If you are challenged, see if you can overcome the resistance for 30 seconds or a minute and if you are frustrated then you should stop.

 - Every meditation is a good meditation.
 It may seem difficult at the time but the practice is building your capabilities for the next meditation.

 - Doing the practices regularly helps strengthen your practice.
 It is like a truck going up the hill.
 If you keep doing it every day you develop momentum.
 When you stop for a couple of days you are starting from the bottom of the hill.

 - Be curious.
 Have a beginner’s mind.
-I am breathing.
+Really be curious about your breathing.
 What does it feel like.
 Can you feel the moisture in your breath?
 How deep do you breathe?
 What happens when you pause between breaths?

 - Do as many informal exercises as you can:

 - Develop a list of triggers that will make this a habit.
 Examples of triggers:

 - Get into or out of your car.